KRI Raden Eddy Martadinata: Design and description

-Construction and career
+Construction

 The frigate construction was started with the first steel cutting ceremony on 15 January 2014 at PAL Indonesia shipyard in Surabaya, attended by then Minister of Defense Purnomo Yusgiantoro.
 On the same day, another first steel cutting ceremony was done at Damen Schelde Naval Shipbuilding facility in Vlissingen to start the construction of two Dutch-built modules.
 Her keel was laid down on 16 April 2014 at the PAL Indonesia shipyard, which also assembled the ship's six modules.
 The ship was launched on 18 January 2016.
 She completed her sea trials on 7 September 2016 and was delivered to the Ministry of Defense of Indonesia on 23 January 2017.
 Raden Eddy Martadinata was officially commissioned on 7 April 2017 by the Minister of Defense Ryamizard Ryacudu at Pondok Dayung naval base in Tanjung Priok, North Jakarta.

-She participated in the 2018 RIMPAC.

 The ship entered PAL Indonesia drydock in Surabaya at around July–August 2018 for FFBNW (Fit For But Not With) refit project, which consisted of four work stages and lasted 17 months.
 The refit project included the installation of electronic warfare suites and the Rheinmetall Oerlikon Millennium Gun close-in weapon system.
 The refit was finished on 4 December 2019.

+Operational history

+In July 2018, she participated in the RIMPAC 2018.